DevTKSS/DevTKSS.MyManufacturerERP/README.md

 ## Knowledge Base and Known Current Issues

 The solution is currently in an early stage of development and is missing proper server integration.
-Find a detailed list of known issues, but also a comprehensive knowledge base on the [Additional Resources](./AdditionalResources.md) page.]
+Find a detailed list of known issues, but also a comprehensive knowledge base on the [Additional Resources](./Additional-References-Readme.md).

 ## License